cvaldev/strava-upload/README.md

 If you're using the website, simply connect to Strava, give the app the permissions it asks for and then you are good to go.

-There is also another way to use it which is with [strupload-auto](https://github.com/cvaldev/strupload-auto), which makes it so that your devices stay sync'd with Strava.
+There is also another way to use it, with [strupload-auto](https://github.com/cvaldev/strupload-auto) so that your devices can easily stay sync'd with Strava.

 ### Get a token
 > ⚠️ Keep this token private!